macmv/bamboo/README.md

   - Everything is better the second time around.
 I am able to copy a lot of the code from Go over to Rust, and things like chunk data/encryption can be implemented in a much better manner.
-  - I wanted to test the old proxy with the new server and vice versa, but the new GRPC format is totally incompatible.
-It is much better now, but is still a totally new format.